DeepSeek Reasonix

 Limitations

-• Requires users to bring their own API key; no free tier.
+• Requires users to bring their own API key.

 • Plan mode gates writes until approval, which may slow non-review workflows.